device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/storage-arrays.md

 />

 :::note
-The Storage Arrays list page also includes an **Advanced Search** option you can use to construct more specific searches.
-See the [Advanced Search Feature](/getstarted/advanced-search-feature.mdx)documentation page for instructions.
+The **Storage Arrays** list page also includes an **Advanced Search** option you can use to construct more specific searches.
+See the [Advanced Search Feature](/getstarted/advanced-search-feature.mdx) documentation page for instructions.
 :::

 Click on an array **Name** to see details about that array.
 You can use the links in the panel on the right to see details about that related resource.